 - Cognitive problems, such as confusion or memory loss

-These are just a few symptoms of a brain injury, and the severity of the symptoms depend upon the severity of the injury.
+These are just a few symptoms of a brain injury, and the severity of the symptoms depends upon the severity of the injury.
 Likewise, your recovery will depend upon the injury, as will the medical treatment you receive.
 Many people don’t even realize they suffered a brain injury right away, especially if they didn’t lose consciousness.
 That is why you should always be seen by a doctor after an auto accident.

 What will it cost you?

 You are probably concerned about the expense of a brain injury.
-Just like with the physical effects, the financial costs vary depending on severity of your injury.
+Just like with the physical effects, the financial costs vary depending on the severity of your injury.
 These are a few general facts you can take into account when trying to figure out the long-term financial cost of your injury:

 - For a severe case, cost over a lifetime could reach $4 million dollars

 - The average survivor needs $151,587 for both medical and non-medical costs

 - Rehab costs for someone with a severe brain injury average $1,000 per day, with the average stay of 55 days

 - Assisting a survivor with returning to work can cost about $10,198 the first year

 Unfortunately, not enough research exists in this area to account for all the variables at play.
 In general, however, many families struggle with the financial costs of a brain injury.